Romania Energy Information

 Interactive Chart Romania Natural Gas Domestic Consumption

-Since most of coal and lignite is consumed in power plants (93% in 2019), the commissioning of a new nuclear unit in 2007, growing wind power generation and lignite-fired capacity retirements (-2.3 GW since 2008) have contributed to reducing lignite consumption.
+Since most of coal and lignite is consumed in power plants (90% in 2021), the commissioning of a new nuclear unit in 2007, growing wind power generation and lignite-fired capacity retirements have contributed to reducing lignite consumption.

 Graph: LIGNITE CONSUMPTION (Mt)